roti/lut/README.md

 val employee = Employee(data)
 println(employee.firstName + " " + employee.lastName + " " + employee.phoneNumber )  //"John Smith None"

+//Each abstract method has an update method, with the same name, but accepting a parameter.
-//updates are done through `withXXX` methods, which return a new modified instance val employee2 = employee.withPhoneNumber(Some("123")) println(employee.firstName + " " + employee.lastName + " " + employee.phoneNumber )  //"John Smith Some(123)"
+//The update method returns a new modified instance of the record. val employee2 = employee.phoneNumber(Some("123")) println(employee.firstName + " " + employee.lastName + " " + employee.phoneNumber )  //"John Smith Some(123)"

 //instances can be created either from a Map[String, Any] or from individual field values
 val employee3 = Employee(id = 100, firstName = "John", lastName = "Smith", phoneNumber = None)

+//destructuring works
-//there's a macro generated unapply method as well val Employee(id, fName, lName, _) = employee3 println(id + " " + fName + " " + lName)  //100 John Smith
+val Employee(id, fName, lName, _) = employee3
+println(id + " " + fName + " " + lName)  //100 John Smith
 ```